Criminal Justice Intern - Los Angeles, CA

 Deadline: Ongoing until the position is filled

-Application Process: Please submit a cover letter, resume and writing sample to Nyoka Acevedo, Administrative Associate at nacevedo [at] drugpolicy [dot] org
+Application Process: Please submit a cover letter, resume and writing sample to Aimee Ewell, Administrative Associate at aewell [at] drugpolicy [dot] org.">aewell [at] drugpolicy [dot] org.

 The Drug Policy Alliance is an Equal Opportunity Employer.
 Women, people of color, and people with disabilities are encouraged to apply.
 We are particularly interested in hiring those who have been adversely affected by the war on drugs.